brimdata/zed/README.md

 # `zq` [![Tests][tests-img]][tests] [![GoDoc][doc-img]][doc]

-The `zq` repository contains tools and components used to search, analyze, and store structured log data, including
+The `zq` repository contains tools and components used to search, analyze, and store structured log data, including:

 * The [zq](cmd/zq/README.md) command line tool, for searching and analyzing log files